jelkinsjames/chameleon-PCB/PCM1863/README.md

 This section will detail decisions made regarding the components connected to the PCM1863.

 **Vin:**
 The PCM1863 is able to handle 4-channels of analog inputs.
 There is a right and a left for each input.
 We are using mono not stereo audio.
+We are using differential pairs instead of stereo.

 ### PCM1863 Pinout:
 **1  - VINL2/VIN1M:** Analog input 2, L-channel (or differential M input for input 1)